graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-The following examples are invalid
+The following examples are invalid because they include non-leaf fields without
+a field subselection.

 ```graphql counter-example
 query directQueryOnObjectWithoutSubFields {